What Is Funds From Operations (FFO)?

 Price-to-FFO is calculated by dividing the current share price by FFO per share.
 It functions similarly to a price-to-earnings (P/E) ratio and allows investors to compare REIT valuations across companies and property sectors.

 Dividend coverage uses FFO to assess whether a REIT’s distributions are sustainable.
-Dividing FFO per share by the annual dividend per share produces a coverage ratio — a figure analysts track to gauge payout risk.
+Dividing FFO per share by the annual dividend per share produces a coverage ratio — a figure analysts track closely to gauge payout risk.

 FFO vs. AFFO, CFO, EBITDA, and NOI